Igsu-Bravo/jupiter-envelope/README.md

 ## Development setup

-This project uses Yarn Workspaces to simplify dependencies... _for now_
+I used Yarn Workspaces to simplify dependencies... _for now_

 Make sure you're on the right Node version: